Neural networks trained with SGD learn distributions of increasing complexity: A toy model

 \subsection{The limits of Gaussian equivalence}

-The preceding analysis shows that even a simple perceptron goes beyond a Gaussian mixture approximation of its data, provided that higher-order cumulants of the inputs are task-relevant and can improve the classifier.
+The preceding analysis shows that even a simple perceptron goes beyond a Gaussian mixture approximation of its data, provided that higher-order cumulants of the inputs are task-relevant and improve the classifier.
 In other words, the perceptron breaks the Gaussian equivalence principle, or Gaussian universality, that stipulates that quantities like the test error of a neural network trained on \emph{realistic} inputs can be exactly captured asymptotically by an appropriately chosen \emph{Gaussian} model for the data.
-This idea was introduced to analyse random features and kernel regression~\citep{liao2018spectrum, seddik2019kernel, bordelon2020spectrum, mei2021generalization}, and has also been used to analyse two-layer neural networks~\citep{goldt2020modelling, hu2020universality, loureiro2021capturing, goldt2022gaussian, gerace2022gaussian} or autoencoders~\citep{refinetti2022dynamics} trained on realistic synthetic data.
+This idea allows to characterise the performance of random features and kernel regression~\citep{liao2018spectrum, seddik2019kernel, bordelon2020spectrum, mei2021generalization}, and has also been used to analyse two-layer neural networks~\citep{goldt2020modelling, hu2022universality, loureiro2021capturing, goldt2022gaussian, gerace2022gaussian} and autoencoders~\citep{refinetti2022dynamics} trained on realistic synthetic data.

 \Cref{conjecture} suggests that Gaussian equivalence can always be applied to the early period of training a neural network before the higher-order cumulants affect the generalisation dynamics.
-We illustrate this phenomenon in \cref{fig:perceptron_distributions}C, where we show the test error of a perceptron trained on the rectangular data set, predicted by assuming Gaussian equivalence and integrating the dynamical equations of \citet{refinetti2021classifying} for Gaussian mixture classification.
-The theory (orange crosses) accurately predicts the accuracy of the perceptron trained and evaluated on the Gaussian mixture (orange dashed line).
-At the beginning of training, the theory also matches the test accuracy of a perceptron trained and evaluated on the rectangular data (black line), but the agreement breaks down at time $t \approx 10$.
-A similar observation was made recently in neural networks trained on a simple model of images by \citet{ingrosso2022data}.
+We illustrate this phenomenon in \cref{fig:perceptron_distributions}C, where we show the test error of a perceptron trained on the rectangular data set as predicted by Gaussian equivalence and the dynamical equations of \citet{refinetti2021classifying} (orange crosses).
+The theory accurately predicts the test error of a perceptron trained and evaluated on the Gaussian mixture (orange dashed line).
+At the beginning of training, the theory also matches the test accuracy of a perceptron trained and evaluated on the rectangular data (black line), but the agreement breaks down at time $t \approx 10$. \citet{ingrosso2022data} recently made a similar observation for two-layer networks trained on a simple model of images.